Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

-\cref{cor:betterness} implies that if we look for `the MAP among the induced partitions', it will be a partition of the data induced by the partition of the observation space that maximises $\Delta$ function.
-This formulation suggest a strong relationship between the MAP and the maximisers of $\Delta$, which will be further investigated in \cref{sec:convMAP}.
+\cref{cor:betterness} implies that if we look for the optimal, finite induced partition, it will be a partition of the data induced by the finite partition of the observation space that maximises the function $\Delta$.
+This formulation suggests a strong relationship between the MAP partition and the finite maximisers of $\Delta$, which will be investigated further in \cref{sec:convMAP}, in the case where $P$ has bounded support.
+The case where $P$ does not have bounded support is beyond the scope of this work, for reasons presented in \cref{sec:discuss}.
+This is a goal for future research.